develprr/metamatic-router/README.md

 ### Disconnecting from Router

 Any component that has a de-facto life cycle, meaning it will removed, deactivated or unmounted during the application's run-time, should be disconnected from the router upon unmount event.
-To disconnect a React component from the Metamatic router can be done with **disconnectFromRouter** function:
+To disconnect a React component from Metamatic™ Router can be done with **disconnectFromRouter** function:

 ```js